Industry Report — April 2026

 • Vendor and remote access using time-limited, monitored sessions rather than standing VPN credentials

-• Wireless infrastructure on the production floor meeting the latency requirements of real-time control systems
+• Wireless infrastructure on the production floor meeting the latency and reliability requirements of real-time control systems

 • Network monitoring providing visibility across all segments, not just the office LAN